 Double curly brackets have been added, surrounding the field names and labels of fields that may not be used.
 By doing this, the field and its label will not print on the document if no data has been entered into the field.

 The hard line returns (created by hitting "Enter" on your keyboard) have been removed and replaced with the HTML code for a line break "<br/>".
 (The line break can be added using the "Insert Code Snippet" dropdown.)
 Activate the check box "Suppress Blank Lines".
 This will insure that no blank lines appear within the block of copy.
 If the customer does not want the fax number to display, you don't want a blank space between the phone and email.

 Click the Save tab to save your settings.
 You also must click the "Commit Changes" button at the top of the page.

-Note, when converting to VB Script, the conversion will add a double quote to existing double quotes where formatting tag values exist, resulting in double double-quotes.
+Note that when converting to VB Script, the conversion will add a double-quote mark to existing double-quotes where formatting tag values exist, resulting in double double-quotes.
 You will have to manually edit the script to change to a single quote after converting.
 Converting the double quotes to single quotes makes the script more readable.
 Double-quote marks are used to enclose any literal text in the VB script, any text outside of the double-quote marks is part of the VB script statement itself.

 Any HTML markup tags within the literal text of the script should use single quotes around attribute values.
 Meaning that if you have a statement like ifs(phTelephone<>"", "<font face='Arimo'>" & phTelephone & "</font>","") then the text outside of the double-quote marks is VB script.
 The text within the double-quote marks contains HTML markup tags, so <font face='Arimo'> is written with single-quote marks around the tag attribute, the name of the font.
 Using double-quotes would work, as in <font face=""Arimo""> but makes the entire statement harder to read for most users.